xxwn2020/sourcegraph/doc/user/campaigns/index.md

 * [Adding a GitHub action to upload LSIF data to Sourcegraph](examples/lsif_action.md)
 * [Refactoring Go code using Comby](examples/refactor_go_comby.md)

-## Publishing branches and changesets to the code host
+## Publishing changesets to the code host

 <!-- TODO(sqs): This section is rough/incomplete/outline-only. -->

 A changeset in a campaign is an unpublished preview until you decide to publish it to the code host.

+When you're ready, you can **publish** the changesets, which will, for each affected repository:

+- Create a commit with your changes
+- Push a branch (using the branch name you chose when creating the campaign)
+- Create a changeset (e.g., GitHub pull request) on the code host for review and merging

 ## Monitoring campaign progress and changeset statuses